Polirecyliente/SGConocimiento/Math/03_Geometry_basics/S02_Points_lines_planes_and_figures.md

 **Plane intersection postulate**: if two distinct planes intersect, then their intersection is a line.
 If the planes $\mathcal{M}$ and $\mathcal{N}$ intersect, then they intersect at a single line $l$.

 (Postulado de la regla)
 **Ruler postulate**: when placing a ruler to measure the distance between two given points, said distance is the absolute value of the difference of the numbers of each point in the ruler.
-The distance between two points $A$ and $B$ is $B_value - A_value$, the subindex $value$ indicates that it's a measure, in this case a measure of the ruler.
+The distance between two points $A$ and $B$ is $B_{value} - A_{value}$, the subindex $value$ indicates that it's a measure, in this case a measure of the ruler.

 (Postulado de adición de segmentos)
 **Segment addition postulate**: given three collinear points with one point being between the other two (the endpoints), the measure of the distance between the endpoints, is equal to the sum of the distances of each endpoint to the point between them.